BiancaBepple/FRONTCARDSAUTENTICADA/README.md

 ## Access http://localhost:8080

-## Works with AuthenticationJWTNode repository
+## Works with AuthenticationJWTNode repository or not